-Is this for experienced hikers only?
+Is walking along the cultural route for experienced hikers only?
 How fit do I need to be?

 How about safety?
-Isn’t it crazy to go walking through the Middle East?
+Isn’t it crazy to travel, let alone go walking in the Middle East?

 Risk is an inescapable element in all travel; it can be managed and mitigated but not completely avoided.
 Staying at home and watching the travel channel instead is, of course, always the safest alternative.

-We do not recommend that women walk the Abraham Path alone.
-While the countries the trail crosses are safe for tourists, harassment of women does sometimes occur.
-In many local cultures it is inappropriate for women to walk alone, and this can put women in a vulnerable situation.
-We recommend that individual women interested in walking the Abraham Path do so via an organized tour or with a group.
-We also recommend modest dress (knees and shoulders covered; in the Urfa region, a long skirt is necessary), in keeping with local cultural norms.
+We do not recommend that women walk alone on any of the trails along the Abraham Path.
+While the trails mentioned are generically safe for tourists, in many local cultures it is inappropriate for women to walk alone, and this can put women in a vulnerable situation.
+We recommend that individual women interested in walking do so via an organized tour or with a group.
+We also recommend modest dress (knees and shoulders covered), in keeping with local cultural norms.

-Should I walk the path independently or with a group?
+Should I walk independently or with a group?

 You can do either.
 See our description of the different styles of travel along the path to help you decide which style is most suitable for you.
-Some sections of the path are more appropriate for independent hikers, while others are currently more realistic in a tour experience.
+Some trails or sections of trails are more appropriate for independent hikers, while others are currently more realistic in a tour experience.

 Do I need to walk with a guide?